 When the penitent has confessed all serious sins troubling the conscience and has given evidence of due contrition, the priest gives such counsel and encouragement as are needed and pronounces the absolution.
 Before giving absolution, the priest may assign to the penitent a psalm, prayer, or hymn to be said, or something to be done, as a sign of penitence and act of thanksgiving.

 The content of a confession is not normally a matter of subsequent discussion.
 The secrecy of a confession is morally absolute for the confessor, and must under no circumstances be broken."
-(BCP 1979, p 446)
+(Book of Common Prayer 1979, p.
+446)

 The Jesus Prayer